 Burns are incredibly painful and damaging injuries.
 When Orange County residents suffer burn injuries due to the negligence of others, it’s essential to know how to start the legal process.
 Burns will lead to expensive medical bills, missed time from work, intense pain, and various possible types of lasting damage.
-The burn injury attorneys at Bentley & More, LLP want residents Anaheim, Irvine, and Santa Ana to know they can turn to our firm for comprehensive legal representation in burn injury cases.
+The Santa Ana injury attorneys at Bentley & More, LLP want residents of Orange County to know they can turn to our firm for comprehensive legal representation in burn injury cases.

 Types of Burns and Burn-Related Medical Conditions

 Although most people associate “burns” with fire-related injuries, burn injuries happen from a few different sources:

 - Thermal burns: Caused by exposure to fire, hot surfaces, or scalding liquids.

 - Chemical burns: Caused by contact with corrosive substances.
 Breathing in some chemicals can cause internal chemical burns and respiratory damage.

 - Electrical burns: Caused from exposure to high voltage electrical discharges.
 Electrocution can also cause extensive nerve, musculoskeletal, and cardiac damage.